jsmarier-courses/midterm-project-thisfeelsimpossible/mpad2003_midterm_kiranbutter.md

 **Screen capture of the dataset after cleanup:**

 ![Service request dataset after cleanup](<datasetaftercleaningTHISONE.png>)<br>
-*Figure 2: This screenshot shows the dataset after it has been cleaned.*
+*Figure 2: This screen capture shows the dataset after it has been cleaned.*